-Salaries across the sector are rising and by 2022 there will be 100,000 unfilled cyber security jobs in the UK alone.
-Right now, cyber security is a brilliant career path - whether you're technical or not.
+Salaries across the sector are rising and by 2022 there will be around 100,000 unfilled cyber security jobs in the UK alone.
+There's never been a better time to choose cyber security as a career path - whether you're technical or not.

 Graduate entry into cyber security

-A Masters is a fantastic way to study the wider cyber security landscape - ideal if you're unsure where you'd like to specialise or want a solid foundation of knowledge before you join the job market.
+A Masters would give you greater awareness of the cyber security landscape.
+This would be ideal if you're unsure what you'd like to specialise in, or if you're interested in developing a broader depth of knowledge.
 Search for Masters degrees in cyber security.

-It's worth noting that a degree in computer science is not essential for a job in cyber security.
-Non-technical professionals often have a range of transferable skills that are essential in cyber security, especially in the realms of management and training.
+It's worth noting that a computer science degree isn't essential for a job in cyber security.
+Non-technical professionals often have a range of transferable skills that are also required for cyber security, especially in the realms of management and training.

 Cyber security apprenticeships